 - Data Retrieval and Communications Data is copied (not moved) from the data logger, usually to a computer, by one or more methods using data logger support software.
 Most communications options are bi-directional, which allows programs and settings to be sent to the data logger.
 For more information, see Sending a program to the data logger (p.
-76). - Datalogger Support Software Software retrieves data, sends programs, and sets settings.
+62). - Datalogger Support Software Software retrieves data, sends programs, and sets settings.
 The software manages the communications link and has options for data display. - Programmable Logic Control Some data acquisition systems require the control of external devices to facilitate a measurement or to control a device based on measurements.
 This data logger is adept at programmable logic control.
 See Programmable logic control (p.
-18) for more information.
+20) for more information. - Measurement and Control Peripherals Sometimes, system requirements exceed the capacity of the data logger.
+The excess can usually be handled by addition of input and output expansion modules.

-4.1 The CR350 data logger
+4.1 The CR6 Datalogger